aomineDev/nixe/README.md

 # Nixe - 🐧

-Nixe is a dicord bot 🤖
+Nixe is a bot 🤖 for pixeland discord server